warpdotdev/docs/features/find.md

 ## What is it

-Find works just like what you would expect in a modern text editor.
-It searches for matches in your Blocks from the bottom-up, with the first match being the most recent one.
-Since command outputs are contained within Blocks, you can still use the input editor when invoking find.
+Find in Warp works unlike how you may have seen in other terminals.
+Instead of searching from the lowest point in view as with text editors or from the top as with terminals.
+It searches for matches in all your Blocks from the bottom-up and can even be isolated to a specific Block. _Note:_ Since command outputs are contained within Blocks, you can still use the input editor when invoking find.

 ## How to access it

 1. Hitting `CMD-F` opens the find view which searches across the terminal (scoped within the current pane).

-Note: Within Find modal, you can also enable the Regex toggle, Find in one or multiple selected Blocks, and or toggle Case sensitive search.
+2. Within Find modal, you can also enable the Regex toggle, Find on a selected Block, and or toggle Case sensitive search.

 ## How it works